-Julia Veenstra is a Canadian artist who has lived in four different countries.
-Her work is found in collections around the world.
-She is an impressionistic representational, lively artist.
-Her work reflects her surroundings and translates how she sees the world.
-Julia’s medium of choice is acrylic as she enjoys the immediacy and the bright colours.
+Julia Veenstra is a Canadian artist whose work is found in collections around the world.
+Julia has lived in four different countries, and brings the influences of each to her impressionistic representational, and lively style.
+Her work reflects the joy she sees in her surroundings, and so her medium of choice is acrylic as she enjoys the immediacy and the bright colours.

 There is a moment in time that when remembered gives comfort or reassurance.
 A smell can transport one back into a deep memory and stir up emotions of all kinds.